scout-mckee/scout-mckee/README.md

 Goals: I am currently looking for work and eager to contribute to innovative projects where I can apply my data science expertise.

 ## What I Do
-Data Analysis: Adept in analyzing complex datasets to uncover insights and trends.
+🧐 Data Analysis: analyzing complex datasets to uncover insights and trends.

-Machine Learning: Skilled in building and deploying machine learning models to solve real-world problems.
+🤖 Machine Learning: building and deploying machine learning models to solve real-world problems.

-Data Visualization: Experienced in creating compelling visualizations to communicate data-driven stories effectively.
+🎨 Data Visualization: creating compelling visualizations to communicate data-driven stories effectively.

 ## Projects